-Sharad Purnima 2021: Significance Behind Worshipping Goddess Lakshmi
+Sharad Purnima 2023: True Reasons Of Worshipping Goddess Lakshmi

-Sharad Poornima is also known as Kojagari Purnima in some parts of India.
+Sharad Poornima is also known as Ashwin Purnima & Kojagari Purnima in some parts of India.
 On this day, farmers worship Goddess Lakshmi on Sharad Purnima for the harvesting of their crops.
 People worship Goddess Lakshmi for prosperity and abundance.
 This day signifies the end of the rainy season.

 On the day of Sharad Purnima, the full moon is visible with so much brightness.
 It is also believed that it drips Amrit on planet Earth, so moonlight on Sharad Purnima may possess medical and nourishing properties.
 At night, the weather starts changing, and the winter season begins.
 Now, let us know the significance and story behind the Sharad Purnima.

-As stated in the Hindu myths, Goddess Lakshmi revolves around Earth’s orbit during the night of Sharad Purnima disguised as white moonlight.
-When the moonlight reaches the Earth, people say that Goddess Lakshmi has stepped on the Earth.
+As stated in the Hindu scriptures, Goddess Lakshmi revolves around Earth’s orbit during the night of Sharad Purnima disguised as white moonlight.
+When the moonlight reaches the Earth, it is believed that Goddess Lakshmi has stepped on the Earth.
 After midnight, Goddess Lakshmi arrives with her procession to take a tour of Earth.
-It is believed that those who do Goddess Lakshmi Puja on Sharad Purnima may get desired wealth and prosperity.
+It is believed that those who worship Goddess Laxmi on Sharad Purnima may get desired wealth and prosperity.

 Celebrations Of Sharad Purnima